mehdihasheminiaU3d/AAGenDev/AAGenDev/Assets/TestSets/Objects/Linear 2/Linear2_Readme.txt

 Test set: Linear 2
-Purpose: Tests exclusion of a non-source asset
+Purpose: Tests exclusion of a non-source asset using Editor folder